-- 4.1.1.2 Perform screening tests.4.1.1.3 Extractions.
-If screening tests indicate the presence of a controlled substance acidic, basic, neutral, and dry extractions, in any combination, can be employed in order to separate diluents or other interferences If screening tests are negative a dry extraction using methanol or a mixture of methanol and chloroform should be employed.
+- 4.1.1.3 Extractions.
+Acidic, basic, neutral, and dry extractions, in any combination, can be employed in order to separate diluents or other interferences.
+If screening tests are negative a dry extraction using methanol or a mixture of methanol and chloroform should be employed.
 Consideration of solubilities of the different analytes into various solvents must always be considered. - 4.1.1.4 Analysis.
-Selection of appropriate instrumentation for confirmation is at the analyst's discretion.4.1.2 Liquids - 4.1.2.1 Option A: If possible, determine if the sample is aqueous, this may be done through (immiscibility or flame) testing (preferred) or from information submitted with the sample.
+Selection of appropriate instrumentation for confirmation is at the analyst's discretion, see methods 2 and 3. - 4.1.2 Liquids - 4.1.2.1 Option A: If possible, determine if the sample is aqueous, this may be done through (immiscibility or flame) testing (preferred) or from information submitted with the sample.
 If the sample is organic go to 4.1.2.5.
 If it is not possible to determine if the sample is aqueous then treat the sample as if it is.
 If submitted, a control can be used to determine if the sample is aqueous, they are assumed to be of the same matrix. - 4.1.2.2 If possible split the sample and perform a basic extraction using approximately 0.5N sodium carbonate or 0.5N sodium bicarbonate and an immiscible solvent, chloroform preferred.
 If only half or less of the sample can be reserved, add internal standard to the solvent before analysis on the GC/MS. - 4.1.2.3 Option B: an aliquot may be evaporated with air/nitrogen and either reconstituted with methanol or a methanol-chloroform mixture and analyzed on the GC/MS or the residue may be analyzed using the FTIR.
-A positive test on a second sample or the use of an internal standard on a GC/MS run is required for conformation. - 4.1.2.4 Refer to AM #1 section 4.1.7 for reporting conclusions. - 4.1.2.5 Organic solvents may be analyzed directly with the GC/MS. Split the sample if possible and add internal standard if necessary.
-If after the first GC/MS analysis the sample needs to be diluted, dilute with methanol and reanalyze.
-The sample may be diluted with methanol before analysis if the analyst has reason to expect the sample to be concentrated, or if there is not enough sample to facilitate a transfer into a GC/MS vial. - 4.1.2.6 Meth lab samples may be cleaned up using back extractions and solvent exchange. - 4.1.2.7 Steroid samples may be diluted with an appropriate solvent or another clean-up method may be used. - 4.1.2.8 If a sample is suspected of containing a controlled substance that is covered by a separate section, i.e. GHB, then that method should be used. - 4.1.3 Analysis - 4.1.3.1 Run samples using a general unknown data acquisition method, like "DRUG". - 4.1.3.2 If a peak appears, and is not recognized, perform a library search. - 4.1.3.3 If a controlled substance is recognized from a library search or other means, then a standard is run if identity is to be confirmed.
+A positive test on a second sample or the use of an internal standard on a GC/MS run is required for confirmation. - 4.1.2.4 Refer to AM #1 section 4.1.7 for reporting conclusions. - 4.1.2.5 Organic solvents may be analyzed directly with the GC/MS. Split the sample if possible and add internal standard if necessary.
+If the sample needs to be diluted, dilute with appropriate solvent and analyze.
+The sample may be diluted before analysis if the analyst has reason to expect the sample to be concentrated, or if there is not enough sample to facilitate a transfer into a GC/MS vial. - 4.1.2.6 Meth lab samples may be cleaned up using back extractions and solvent exchange. - 4.1.2.7 Oil or glycerin based samples (steroids, e-cig etc.) may be diluted with an appropriate solvent or another clean-up method may be used. - 4.1.2.8 If a sample is suspected of containing a controlled substance that is covered by a separate section, i.e. GHB, then that method should be used. - 4.1.3 Analysis - 4.1.3.1 Run samples using an appropriate data acquisition method, like "DRUG". - 4.1.3.2 If a peak appears, and is not recognized, perform a library search. - 4.1.3.3 If a controlled substance is recognized from a library search or other means, then a standard is run if identity is to be confirmed.
 Library search reports do not need to be retained in the case file. - 4.1.4 Conclusions: see AM #3 section 4.5.4.